‘Sports Illustrated’ Babe Camille Kostek Spills Out Of Tiny White Swimsuit In New Snap

 @bellanycmag cover story out now ????♀️ one of my favorite write ups to date ✨Thank you Alexandra for sharing my story so beautifully , @vitalphotonyc for the captures and the rest of the team that made up the incredible crew behind this all! @reneegarnes @courtenayhall @danielg_hall @dunejewelry @caroleimp @thesentrynyc @thestyleduo

 They also ran to the comment section to shower the 27-year-old with praises, calling her an “inspiration” and “gorgeous inside and out.”
-Camille rose through the fashion ranks recently to become one of the three chosen models to be on the cover of this year’s coveted Sports Illustrated Swimsuit issue.
+Camille rose through the fashion ranks recently to become one of three chosen models to be on the cover of this year’s coveted Sports Illustrated: Swimsuit Edition.
 She has been vocal about having had to deal with rejection throughout her entire career due to the fact that her body didn’t meet the typical supermodel standards, and she always urges her fans to keep fighting for their dreams even though they may seem unattainable at first.

 “‘Stay on your path and nothing can get in your way’ yes there are bumps in the road and short cuts galore.
 But taking the long way and sticking to what’s true to YOU will ultimately lead you to the right people, at the right time, in the right place and suddenly you’re where you are meant to be and it all feels RIGHT and worth the journey, struggles, the wait, and the risks,” she captioned one of her latest Instagram posts.